mmichlin66/mimbl/web/guide/callbacks-and-this.md

 ```

 ## Why Wrapping is Needed
 Looking at the code above, one might wonder whether wrapping a method is really worth it.
-Indeed, the code performs wrapping every time the button is clicked, while, obviously, the wrapping can be done just once and the result remembered in the component's data member.
-And is it really better than just having an arrow method property?
+Indeed, the code performs wrapping every time the button is clicked (although, obviously, the wrapping can be done just once and the result remembered in the component's data member).
+But is it really better than just having an arrow method property?

 The answer is that wrapping involves more than just having a method instead of an arrow method property.
-Wrapping also makes the wrapped callback a part of the Mimbl error handling mechanism.
-Imagine that a callback throws an exception.
-Without wrapping, since the callback is invoked directly from the JavaScript engine, it bypasses the Mimbl error handling functionality and may leave the UI in an indeterminate state.
-With wrapping, Mimbl intercepts the call to the callback using its internal wrapping function and makes sure exceptions are caught and propagated to the nearest error handling component.
+Wrapping also makes the wrapped callback to execute within the proper Mimbl context.
+This context sets the component whose `wrap` method was called as the *current* component before invoking the callback.
+If the callback uses JSX that includes event handlers, the current component is used as their `thisArg`, so that they will have the proper `this` when there is their turn to be called.